system76/tech-docs/src/models/lemp11/repairs.md

 ### Steps to replace the main battery:

 1. Follow the steps above to [remove the bottom cover](#removing-the-bottom-cover).
+    - You can optionally [remove the right speaker](#replacing-the-speakers) for easier access to the battery adhesive tabs.
 2. Unplug the white connector that connects the battery to the motherboard.

 ![Main battery](./img/battery.webp)

-3. Remove the battery.
+3. Remove the battery's adhesive strips (double-sided tape) by pulling the tabs visible around the battery's perimiter outward from under the battery.
-    - The battery is secured to foam standoffs with double-sided tape.
+    - When removing each adhesive strip, pull slowly to avoid breaking it.
+Grasp farther down the strip as it comes out of the machine (don't pull the end far away from the machine).
+    - If an adhesive strip breaks, remove as much of it as possible.
-    - A flat plastic object (such as a credit card) can be used to separate the tape from the battery.
+    - Use a flat plastic object (such as a credit card) to separate any remaining tape from the battery and/or the chassis.
-    - If any tabs from the tape are visible around the perimeter of the battery, do not push them back under the battery.
-        - Hold the tabs down while inserting the plastic tool to separate the tape and foam from the battery.
-        - Alternatively, pull the tabs up with the battery to separate the tape and foam from the chassis.
+    - Leave the foam backing in place for the replacement battery to rest on.
+4. Remove the battery.
+    - If any adhesive strips broke and were not able to be fully removed, significant force may be required to free the battery.
-4. Put the battery back (or put your new battery in its place) and plug it back into the motherboard.
+5. Put the battery back (or put your new battery in its place) and plug it back into the motherboard.
+    - You may need to peel the new battery's cable slightly away from the battery to reach the motherboard's connector.